CompileCorp/Shift/wiki/Shift.Wiki/dsl/dmd-file-format.md

 1. **Unique constraints** - Use `@unique` for business keys and natural identifiers
 2. **Query optimization** - Create indexes for frequently queried column combinations
-3. **Foreign key indexes** - Consider indexes on foreign key columns for join performance
+3. **Foreign key indexes** - Indexes are automatically created on foreign key columns for join performance (no manual index definition needed)

 ## Advanced Features